 It was mainly our ceiling we hoped to protect, which we were painting flat Latex in basic white.

 Latex and Oil are sworn enemies and don't mingle well at parties, so we wanted to make sure they were kept separated.

-Here are the walls skim coated and primed, and the first coat of paint is sprayed on the dentil and then brushed for any drips.
+Here are the walls skim coated and primed, and the first coat of paint is sprayed on the dentil molding and then brushed for any drips.

 When we painted the walls and ceiling, we could really see the shy spots from the first coat on the dentil moulding.

 Our objective was to spray 2 coats on the 'teeth' of the moulding and then follow up with the two coats with the brush for the upper, smoother portion of the wood molding.

 First we sprayed from the left and followed up brushing the first coat of oil on the remaining trim.
 Allowed it to dry overnight, and then sprayed from the right and applied the 2nd coat with the brush.